AbhinandanSengar/Todo-App/README.md

-A full-stack Todo Application that allows users to register, log in, and manage their tasks.
-Built with vanilla HTML/CSS/JS on the frontend and Node.js with Express on the backend, the app uses JWT for authentication and MongoDB for persistent storage.
-This project demonstrates core concepts of full-stack development, including RESTful APIs, authentication, and CRUD operations.
+This is a fullstack Todo application built using HTML/CSS/JavaScript for the frontend, Node.js/Express/MongoDB for the backend, and JWT for authentication.
+It uses Zod for runtime validation and Bcrypt.js for secure password hashing.

+<h2>✨ Features</h2>
+User Authentication (Sign Up, Log In)

+Create, Update, and Delete Todos

+Persistent Data Storage with MongoDB

+JWT-based Authentication

+Data Validation with Zod

+<h2>Usage</h2>
+Secure user authentication through JWT.

+Todos can be added, updated, and deleted, with validation via Zod to ensure correct data formatting.

-🔧 Tech Stack
+<h2>⛭ Tech Stack</h2>
 Frontend: HTML, CSS, JavaScript

-Backend: Node.js, Express.js
+Backend: Node.js, Express

+Database: MongoDB

 Authentication: JWT (JSON Web Tokens)

-Database: MongoDB

-API Style: RESTful APIs

-✨ Features
-User Registration & Login

-Secure Authentication with JWT

-Create, Read, Update, and Delete (CRUD) Todos

-Persistent storage of todos using MongoDB

-Clean UI with responsive design

-RESTful client-server communication
+Validation: Zod

+Password Hashing: Bcrypt.js